aeternity/protocol/channels/ON-CHAIN.md

 Depositing funds into a channel after its creation provides the means for a participant to move coins from the participant's balance to the channel's one.
-This should allow channels to be more long lived due to the increased ease of balancing them out.
+This should allow channels to be more long-lived due to the increased ease of balancing them out.
 The amount of coins sent along with this transaction will get locked up just like the initial deposit.